gabrieltempass/streamlit-navigation-bar/README.md

 When set to ``False``, it assumes Streamlit's default behavior, where it applies the shadow only when the window width is below a certain threshold.

+`"use_padding"`</br>
+Position the body of the app, in the y axis of the window, 6rem from the top (if the navbar has a default height).
+This is the default style used by Streamlit.
+When set to ``False``, it removes this padding and positions the body right below the navbar.

 ## Examples